 Otherwise known as user interface, UI is all about the final visual design of a product.
 But it should be informed by the psychology and research of the UX team.

-Should I use a web designer or UX designer?
+Should I use a web designer or a UX designer?

 In an ideal world, you would have access to both.
 We need to appreciate what our users want, but deliver it in the context of our branding.
 Remember, it’s best to practise these principles from the beginning, rather than plonking them in at the end, so always ask!